marczz/mzlinux_pages/development/programming_languages.md

 -   {{< wp "Category:Unix programming tools" >}}

 -   [Rosetta Code](http://rosettacode.org)
-    present solutions to the same task in as many different languages as possible, Rosetta Code currently has 771 tasks, 163 draft tasks, and is aware of 576 languages, though we do not (and cannot) have solutions to every task in every language.
+    presents solutions to the same task in as many different languages as possible, Rosetta Code currently has 771 tasks, 163 draft tasks, and is aware of 576 languages, though we do not (and cannot) have solutions to every task in every language.
 -   Arch Wiki Categories:
     [Programing languages
     ](https://wiki.archlinux.org/index.php/Category:Programming_languages)